marherje/ParticleSwarmOptimization/README.md

 5) After each iteration the ten best classifiers are writen to PSOResult.txt
    The best classifier and all necessary information is written to a .conf file

+This is an adaptation to a 3-class classifier to work within the framework of LCFI+ and computing at IFIC.
+Original work for a 2-class classifier was perform by Andrej Saibel while working on CMS: git@github.com:Andrej-CMS/ParticleSwarmOptimization.git